Lisbon-GreenGrid/Lisbon-GreenGrid/greengrid_db/README.md

-# 🌳Lisbon-GreenGrid: Database Architecture
+# Lisbon-GreenGrid: Database Architecture

 This directory contains the SQL implementation for the Lisbon-GreenGrid urban forestry management system.
 The database is built on PostgreSQL with the PostGIS extension to handle spatial data for the trees in Lisbon.

-# 🏗️ The Staging-to-Production (SA/PA) Pattern
+# The Staging-to-Production (SA/PA) Pattern

 We utilize a Medallion Architecture (Staging and Production layers) to ensure data integrity: